Buying a Home in Another State? 6 Tips for Long Distance House Hunting

 *Tax determination in this example considers federal, state, and local taxes.

 Maybe it’s a new climate, time zone, or landscape you’re looking to move to.
 You want to trade in that high rise condo for a quaint abode with a mountainous view.
 But wait.
-What does your budget look like, and does it allow you to make that dream home location happen?
+What does your budget look like?
+Can you afford two homes?
+Will you sell your first home before buying a home in another state?
+If you're renting, will you be able to sublet your apartment or condo before the move?

 An easy way to complete your research is by interacting with local social media groups.
 Most metropolitans have Facebook “homes for sale” groups.
 They also have local parents groups.
 Both are easy-to-use options where you can communicate with the locals to better understand neighborhoods and cost of living.